kendrickchibueze/ProductSolution/README.md

-#  Elastic Collection of Products
+#  Elastic Collection of Products🤷‍♀️😃😎🤞👌

 In this project, I implemented an Elastic collection of a given object called Products.
 Here a Product has: **An Id, Name, Quantity, Price, Category, OrderCount.**